DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

     The files are generated into the `output` directory.

-4. Create the Azure AD authentication secret.
+4. Create the Azure AD authentication secret

     ```
     kubectl create secret generic azuread-auth-secret \